 Sec.
-22.17.435430 Floodways.
+22.17.430 Floodways.
 Located within areas of special flood hazard established in Section 22.17.210 are areas designated as floodways.
 Since the floodway is an extremely hazardous area due to the velocity of flood waters, which carry debris, potential projectiles, and erosion potential, the following provisions apply.

-- (A) Prohibit encroachments, including fill, new construction, substantial improvement, and other new development unless certification by a registered professional engineer is provided demonstrating that encroachments shall not result in any increase in [the base] flood elevation during the occurrence of the base flood discharge the floodway encroachment analysis required in Section 22.17.305(F) of these regulations demonstrates the proposed work will not result in any increase in the base flood levels during occurrence of the base flood discharge. - (B) If Section 22.17.430425(A) is satisfied, all new construction, substantial improvement, and other proposed new development shall comply with all other applicable flood hazard reduction provisions of Section 22.17.400. - (C) Subject to the limitations of these regulations, fill shall be designed to be stable under conditions of flooding including rapid rise and rapid drawdown of floodwaters, prolonged inundation, and protection against flood-related erosion and scour.
+- (A) Prohibit encroachments, including fill, new construction, substantial improvement, and other new development unless the floodway encroachment analysis required in Section 22.17.305(F) of these regulations demonstrates the proposed work will not result in any increase in the base flood levels during occurrence of the base flood discharge. - (B) If Section 22.17.425(A) is satisfied, all new construction, substantial improvement, and other proposed new development shall comply with all other applicable flood hazard reduction provisions of Section 22.17.400. - (C) Subject to the limitations of these regulations, fill shall be designed to be stable under conditions of flooding including rapid rise and rapid drawdown of floodwaters, prolonged inundation, and protection against flood-related erosion and scour.
 In addition to these requirements, when intended to support buildings and structures, fill shall comply with the requirements of the Building Code.
 The placement of fill intended to change base flood elevations, change floodway boundaries, or change boundaries of flood hazard areas shown on the FIRMs shall be subject to the requirements of Section 22.17.305(G) of these regulations.